 Gale Academic OneFile: Temperature stress creates second bleaching event on Great Barrier Reef

 Gale Academic OneFile:Great Barrier Reef saw huge losses from 2016 heatwave

 Qld Government: The biggest threats to the Great Barrier Reef

 Scroll down to p 4.

 Google Books can be very frustrating because often much of the book is missing and you are expected to purchase it to read the full content.
-So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions).
-You should get a number of pages pop up.
+So after you put in your search term you are interested in (eg biodiesel), and get some results up, you should then go immediately to the (on the left - above 'About this box') and type in a particular word or term you are interested in (eg CO2 emissions OR methanol) you should get a number of pages pop up.
 Choose one that looks useful - you should get some good results this way!